cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 reading over _every single new commit_.

 I loved this and decided to try something similar with conference proposals.
-I read over every single Ruby propsal at least once, some of them multiple times.
+I read over every single Ruby proposal at least once, some of them multiple times.
 I started to get a much better idea of what a good (and accepted) proposal looks like.